My Daughter Is Confused About Her Gender. Here Is How You Can Help Her.

 My daughter is confused about her gender, is this normal?

 Our gender identity refers to our sense of who we are and how we see ourselves.
 When our gender identity doesn’t match with our biological sex, this can create feelings of unease and dissatisfaction.
-This is called gender dysphoria.
+This is called gender dysphoria and you can get help from a ROGD therapist.

 Those are the two most important terms to understand when considering your daughter’s feelings.
 We also think it’s important to note that despite gender issues often coming under the LGBTQ+ bracket, someone’s gender identity is distinct from their sexual orientation.